MWSandbox/docs/certifications/AZ-700-notes.md

 - Autom. sets up routing for the subnet to route everything through the gateway
 - NAT only support IPv4, not IPv6 and can span only one VNet
 - VMs in private subnet can connect outbound to the internet while staying private
+- Subnet placement:
+  - Not in subnets where basic SKUs are being used
+  - Not in GW subnet
+  - Only one NAT GW per subnet
+- Can be used together with LB for dual stack outbound connectivity

 # Monitor
 - Dashboard for network health including network health, connectivity and traffic